This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 19. Bluapple

-Most people know that storing Bananas with other fruits and vegetables is a bad idea if youthat’s because our yellow friends release large amounts of ethylene gasa signal to rapidly ripen.
+Most people know that storing bananas with other fruits and vegetables is a bad idea.
+That’s because our potassium-rich friends release large amounts of ethylene gas, which speeds up the ripening process.

 Bluapple is a blue, apple-shaped product that sits in your refrigerator and absorbs ethylene gas, allowing consumers to store fresh produce for longer.
 It lasts for three months before it needs a refill, and is capable of extending produce shelf life by up to three times.